-All data will be entered at the trip level into software.
-The only difference is the frequency with which the data need to be entered.
-Once the user learns the data entry software, it is estimated that reporting requirements would take a for-hire vessel operator approximately ten minutes per trip for either Preferred Alternative 2 or Alternative 3.
-In 2015, there were 192,781 angler trips taken on charter vessels in federal waters in the South Atlantic region (Personal communication from the NMFS, Fisheries Statistics Division, August 9, 2016).
-Assuming that all of these trips occurred on vessels that were federally permitted to fish for Council managed species and were carrying an average of 3 anglers per trip, a total of 64,260 individual charter trips were taken.
-Applying an average of ten minutes spent on record keeping per trip, an overall 10,710 hours would have been expended to satisfy reporting requirements as specified in Preferred Alternative 2 and Alternative 3.
-Based on the Bureau of Labor Statistics May 2015 mean hourly wage for fishers and related fishing workers of \$13.90 per hour, the estimated cost stemming from the reporting requirement is approximately \$148,870 on an annual basis (in 2015 dollars; USDOL 2016).
-Charter trips occurring outside of the South Atlantic region were not included in this analysis, as it is assumed that if these captains have a federal fishing permit for South Atlantic managed fisheries, they will also have federal fishing permits for GAR fisheries and will therefore already be covered under the VTR program.
+Regardless of the alternative selected, all data would need to be entered at the trip level.
+Beyond the potential differences of which trips would need to be recorded and the species included in the reports, the proposed alternatives primarily differ in the frequency of submitting reports.
+Once the user learns the data entry software, it is estimated that reporting requirements would take a charter vessel operator approximately ten minutes per trip for either Preferred Alternative 2 or Alternative 3, as records would need to be kept for each trip, regardless of reporting frequency.
+In 2015, there were 192,781 angler trips taken on charter vessels in federal waters in the South Atlantic region (Personal communication from NMFS, Fisheries Statistics Division, August 9, 2016).
+Assuming that all of these trips occurred on vessels that were federally permitted to fish for South Atlantic Council managed species and were carrying an average of 3 to 6 anglers per trip, a total of 32,130 to 64,260 individual charter trips were taken.
+Applying an average of ten minutes spent on record keeping per trip, a total of 5,355 hours to 10,710 hours would be expended to satisfy the reporting requirements under Preferred Alternative 2 and Alternative 3, assuming both alternatives encompassed the same number of trips.
+Based on the Bureau of Labor Statistics May 2015 mean hourly wage for fishers and related fishing workers of \$13.90 per hour, the estimated cost stemming from the reporting requirement is approximately \$74,435 to \$148,870 on an annual basis (in 2015 dollars; USDOL 2016).
+Building a report for each trip would be the same for all reporting options, but logging on to submit trip reports may take additional time.
+Because Alternative 2 would require weekly electronically submission of trip reports instead of daily reporting, the realized time burden would likely be less than Alternative 3.
+Therefore, the realized cost from Alternative 2 would likely be towards the lower end of the estimated range.
+Charter trips occurring outside of the South Atlantic region were not included in this analysis, because it is assumed that if these captains have a federal fishing permit for South Atlantic managed fisheries, they will also have federal fishing permits for Greater Atlantic Region fisheries and will, therefore, already be covered under the VTR program.

 The Atlantic Coast Cooperative Statistics Program (ACCSP) has approved development of software for at-sea data entry using a tablet computer.
-The amount for the software development is \$195,680.
-NMFS SEFSC has developed computer software, currently used by headboat operators, that could be modified, as needed, for use by charter vessels.
+The amount funded for the software development is \$195,680.
+NMFS SEFSC has developed computer software, currently used by headboat operators, which could be modified, as needed, for use by charter vessels.
 The costs of such modifications are currently unknown.

-Similarly, costs expected to be borne by the Agency to administer these data collection efforts cannot be determined.
-If it is assumed that shortening the reporting frequency from weekly to daily reporting would result in marked improvements in the data collected and that these improvements would result in more effective management, then Alternative 3 would be expected to result in the greatest economic benefits, followed by Preferred Alternative 2.
+Similarly, costs expected to be borne by the Agency to administer these data collection efforts are unknown and may be variable.
+For various potential cost estimates of implementing electronic reporting, see Table 1 in Appendix E. If it is assumed that shortening the reporting frequency from weekly to daily reporting would result in marked improvements in the data collected and that these improvements would result in more effective management, then Alternative 3 would be expected to result in the greatest economic benefits, followed by Preferred Alternative 2.
 However, the net economic effects expected to result from these alternatives cannot be determined at this time because the potential benefits that would be expected to result from the proposed changes and the costs of the hardware and software that would be approved by NMFS cannot be estimated at this time.